project-chip/connectedhomeip/docs/guides/darwin.md

 ## Setup Requirements

+Note: These steps are supported on:

+-   iPhone _(iOS)_
+-   iPad _(iPadOS)_
+-   mac _(macOS)_
+-   AppleTV _(tvOS)_
+-   HomePod _(tvOS)_
+-   Apple Watch _(watchOS)_

-#### Matter functionality is currently a Developer Preview, current requirements include:
+### Matter functionality is currently a Developer Preview, current requirements include:

 -   An iPhone or iPad running iOS/iPadOS at least 15.6.
 You will need to install a profile on it (instructions below).
--   An Apple TV running at least tvOS 15.6.
+-   An Apple TV or HomePod running at least tvOS 15.6.
 You will need to install a profile on it (instructions below).
-If you have multiple Apple TVs, you will need to install the profile on all of them.
+If you have multiple Apple TVs and/or HomePods, you will need to install the profile on all of them.
--   The iPhone or iPad with the Matter profile must belong to the same iCloud account as the Apple TV with the Matter profile.
+-   The iPhone or iPad with the Matter profile must belong to the same iCloud account as the Apple TV or HomePod with the Matter profile.
 -   A test iCloud account is highly recommended for Matter development to avoid interference with existing homes.